ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Support the aggregate interaction, which includes validating and aggregating reports; and
-- Publish and manage an HPKE configuration that can be used for the upload protocol.
+- Publish and manage an HPKE configuration that can be used for the upload sub-protocol; and

-In addition, for each DAP task, the Helper is required to:

-- Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size.
-Some of this state may be used for replay attack mitigation.
-The replay mitigation strategy is described in
+- Implement and store state for the replay mitigation in
   {{input-share-validation}}.

 Beyond the minimal capabilities required of Helpers, Leaders are generally required to:

-- Support the upload protocol and store reports; and
+- Support the upload sub-protocol and store reports; and
 - Track batch report size during each collect flow and request encrypted output shares from Helpers.

-In addition, for each DAP task, the Leader is required to:

-- Implement and store state for the form of inter- and intra-batch replay mitigation in {{input-share-validation}}.

 ### Collector Capabilities

 Collectors statefully interact with Aggregators to produce an aggregate output.
 Their input to the protocol is the task parameters, configured out of band, which include the corresponding batch window and size.
-For each collect invocation, Collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.
+For each collection invocation, Collectors are required to keep state from the start of the sub-protocol to the end as needed to produce the final aggregate output.

 Collectors must also maintain state for the lifetime of each task, which includes key material associated with the HPKE key configuration.

+## Aggregation Jobs and Replay Protection

+### Leader

+As part of the aggregation sub-protocol, the Leader is responsible for generating aggregation jobs.
+The Leader must produce aggregation jobs using reports with non-intersecting intervals of report IDs for each time window (see
+{{agg-init}}).
+Further, once an aggregation job has been created, further reports falling inside that time window and report ID interval must be rejected;
+this implies that if the Leader creates aggregation jobs too soon, reports may be unnecessarily rejected.

+One strategy the Leader can use is to wait to generate aggregation jobs for a given time window until it is confident that no additional reports will arrive in that time window.
+For tasks using the time-interval batch mode, this might be achieved by waiting until a collection request arrives for the time window.
+Alternatively, in any batch mode, the Leader might wait to begin aggregation of reports in a given time window until that time window is a certain amount of time in the past; this effectively provides a grace period for late-arriving reports, at the cost of increasing aggregation latency.

+### Helper

+As part of the aggregation sub-protocol, the Helper is responsible for verifying that a single report is not aggregated more than once (see
+{{input-share-validation}}).
+The replay check is based on storage of intervals of report IDs for each time window.
+This might be implemented by a monolithic storage system, requiring a single transaction to perform report checking.
+Or it might be implemented by a sharded storage system (sharding on task ID and/or time window), using a single transaction per shard.

 ## VDAFs and Compute Requirements